felipebottega/Machine-Learning-Codes/README.md

 # Machine-Learning-Codes

-In the past two years I've studying machine learning by myself through some books, online courses, videos, conversations and across the internet.
+In the past three years I've studying machine learning by myself through some books, online courses, videos, conversations and across the internet.
 After gathering a reasonable knowledge I started participate at some Kaggle's competitions.
 There are still many things to learn, but in the meantime I want to share with you my little piece of machine learning experience.
 I hope it is useful.

 The following readings were very helpful in my journey through the world of machine learning.